savinasavova/lab-agile-planning-/README.md

 # lab-agile-planning
-his repository contains the lab for agile planning and make sure the Public option is selected
+This repository contains the lab for agile planning and make sure the Public option is selected